su8/pinky-bar/README.md

-## dwm-bar.c

 ![](img/pic.png)
 ![](img/pic2.png)

-Statusbar program for dwm and xmonad that I've written in my very first day as dwm user.
+Statusbar program for ~~dwm and xmonad~~ any WM that I've written in my very first day as dwm user.

 Please note that the program won't detect fans connected via molex connetor(s) or external fan controller.
 Also I have not tested it with fan splitter(s) either.